urbanpeppermint/VIBE_MIDI_AI/README.md

 - **Snap** — For Spectacles, Lens Studio, and the AI Music Gen template
 - **Google** — For Lyria, Gemini, and the Magenta project that inspires what's next
-- **Spectacles Developer Community** — For pushing boundaries together -**My dear friend Forouzan Salsabili for sharing many good resources that helped me with this project
+- **Spectacles Developers and Community** — For pushing boundaries together
+- **My dear friend** Forouzan Salsabili for sharing many good resources that helped me with this project

 ---